|

 headed north to collect their horses.

-They had covered no more than five hundred yards when Legolas
+They had covered no more than five hundred yards, however, when

-Forest to his right; and, as he pulled his bow from its strap
+in the Forest to his right and, as he pulled his bow from its

-and smoothly nocked an arrow, he saw that Golradir, having felt
+strap and smoothly nocked an arrow, he saw that Golradir, having

 The two elves turned to face the threat.